shufo/blade-formatter/README.md

 }
 ```

-blade-formatter will searches up the directory structure until reaching root directory.
+blade-formatter will search up the directory structure until it reaches the root directory.

 ## Ignore Files

-To ignore specific file, put `.bladeignore` to your repository root will blade-formatter treat it as ignored files.
+To ignore a specific file, put a `.bladeignore' in the root of your repository and the blade formatter will treat it as an ignored file.

 e.g.